 Identifying the stage and species of a tick is crucial to deciding whether to seek medical attention or not, because tick-borne diseases are only carried by certain ticks in specific regions.

-The The Wisconsin Medical Entomology Lab also provides identification services to the public.
-With this service you are able to submit an image of the ticks or you may send in the tick.
-We recommend that you keep the tick at your disposal until hearing from the laboratory about the identification in case they may need more images or have further questions.
+The Wisconsin Medical Entomology Lab also provides identification services to the public.
+With this service you are able to submit an image of the tick or you may send in the tick.
+We recommend that you keep the tick until hearing from our Laboratory about the identification in case we need more images or have further questions.

 If you'd like to submit a photo or mail a specimen, you can use the following link: https://uwmadison.co1.qualtrics.com/jfe/form/SV_3s1wBopYCcW0lzT

 Want to try to identify the tick yourself?

 In the Midwest, the most common ticks on people and pets are the deer tick (also called the blacklegged tick), the wood tick (also called the American dog tick) and the lone star tick.
 Here we provide some images to help you decide which one you have.
 Most people notice and find adult ticks but be alert for tiny ticks as well.
 These might be nymphal deer ticks or larval/nymphal lone star ticks.
 We recently asked people to point out the ticks in a group of bugs and found that only about 50% recognized the nymphal deer ticks.
 You can refresh your memory as to size and features using the pictures here and at the Tick Encounter Resource website.

 Deer ticks (blacklegged ticks): Top row: nymph and larva.
 Bottom row: Adult female and adult male.
 Most people notice and find adult ticks but be alert for tiny nymphal ticks as well.
 The deer ticks (blacklegged ticks) are reddish to dark brown in appearance without white markings.